-Last summer, I brewed an ol’ magical recipe of hibiscus and rose.
-It had been several years since this intoxicating pinkish-red tonic touched my lips.
+A magical infusion of hibiscus, rose, and cinnamon.
+It’s been several years since this intoxicating pinkish-red tonic touched my lips.
 Oh, how I missed it!
-This summer it has returned again.
-Exciting my eyes every time I open the fridge and tingling my nose with every sip.
-While cooling the body and mind from the heat of the sun.
-In reducing excess heat from the body, hibiscus also are a supports the first two chakras.
-Balancing feminine energy to enhance beauty internally resulting in an external glow.
-A gentle, detoxifying beverage, hibiscus evokes sattva—purity, harmony and balanced energy.
-This summer time brew is for all the goddesses, the Aphrodites.
+This summer it returns.
+Exciting my eyes and tingling my nose.
+While cooling the body and mind from the fiery heat of the sun.
+Know for reducing excess heat from the body, hibiscus supports the first two chakras and balances feminine energy.
+In enhancing internal beauty is aids in producing an external glow.
+A gentle, detoxifying flower, hibiscus also evokes sattva—purity, harmony and balanced mental energy.
+A flower for all the goddesses, the Aphrodites.
 Here’s to embracing and balancing the divine feminine energy that births the population.
 Hibiscus through the lens of Ayurveda

 I love turning what may seem like an ordinary moment into a spa like experience.
 Whether it is taking a bath or drinking a glass of water.
 Evoking the senses with something out of the norm allows space for the ah-ha moment, the deep breath and appreciation.
 It’s a treat I wish I did more often, but there’s also something special about an occasional routine, I truly appreciate.
 Making water smell like roses will be one of my occasional summer routines.
 I am thinking of mixing up a jug at least once a week.
 To have on hand after a hike, on a lazy afternoon or just as a substitute for plain H20.
 It’s a cooling, nourishing option without the sugar that supports balancing pitta’s (fire + water) intense summer energy.
 If I feel like enhancing the sensorial experience, I’ll sprinkle in dried rose petals and fresh mint.
 In a few seconds (literally), the herbs transform my glass into a mini-edible garden and look so darling floating around.
 The bright green and pink attract a calming, yet …